Bug #76

 There's a chance we need to call Avatar.recompute() at some point.
 I hope not, as it may be computationally heavy.
 I'm not clear when it has to be called.

-Updated by Josip Almasi about 1 year ago
+Updated by Josip Almasi over 1 year ago

 WebXRCamera has ellipsoid and ellipsoidOffset values, but they do not make sense in the context.
 Real world height has to be used instead to find feet position.